-Reiki is a type of energy therapy used by healers all over the world.
+Reiki is a type of energy therapy used by healers worldwide.
 During Reiki, practitioners use a variety of symbols on their patients to encourage healing.
-One of the most commonly used symbols is Raku, otherwise known as the Completion Symbol.
+One of the most commonly used symbols is Raku, the Completion Symbol.

 Raku is a lightning bolt-shaped symbol used for grounding.
 It is usually used during an attunement ceremony to help Reiki students absorb the energies they receive from their master.
 It’s also used to heal ailments in the body and to ground healers during sessions.

-This article will go over what Reiki symbols are and what they are used for.
+This article will cover Reiki symbols and what they are used for.
 Then we’ll look specifically at the Raku symbol and discuss its origins, meaning, and function.
 Lastly, we’ll discuss whether or not the Raku can remove negative energy from the body and how Reiki healers activate this symbol during their sessions.

 Practitioners use symbols to direct Reiki energy throughout their patients’ bodies.
 Every symbol has a different effect on the receiver’s energy.